 When sending cold email pitches, it is important to keep a friendly tone.
 This will help to create a more trusting relationship with the recipient and make the sale more likely.
 By being friendly and positive, you will also be less likely to rock the boat or scare off potential clients.
 Instead, use straightforward language that is easy to understand.
 Remember to stay positive and stay in touch!

 One of the advantages of a cold email over a cold call is the ability to follow up.
-Of course you can make follow up calls but it will be really annoying after your prospects show little to no interest in your product/service.
+Of course, you can make follow-up calls but it will be annoying after your prospects show little to no interest in your product/service.

-The convenience of a follow up is really helpful when it comes to reaching your prospects in a nicer and less pushy way.
-Both you and your prosect can find the right time to talk to one another through email rather than mobile devices as a cold call is to be responded to in the exact moment it is being made.
+The convenience of a follow-up is really helpful when it comes to reaching your prospects in a nicer and less pushy way.
+Both you and your prospect can find the right time to talk to one another through email rather than mobile devices as a cold call is to be responded to at the exact moment it is being made.